Sivavenkat23/Revenue-Insights-in-Hospitality-Domain---Portfolio-Project/README.md

 3. Tried using the color palette and sticking with that colors throughout the dashboard.

 # Some Important insights from the Dashboard
-:radio_button: Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi
+:black_small_square: Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi
 :radio_button: AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
 :radio_button: AtliQ Bay has the highest occupancy of 66%.
 :radio_button: Week 24 recorded the highest revenue among all, which is 139.6 Million.